driv/driv.github.io/_drafts/2026-02-10-victoriametrics-mixins.markdown

 ### The Configuration

-This is where the magic (or the headache) happens.
-We need to tell the mixin where to find our metrics.
+This is where the magic happens.
+We need to tell the mixin where to find our metrics since the VictoriaMetrics Helm chart uses different job names than Grafana Alloy.

 In `main.libsonnet`, we import the mixin and override the selectors.
-The VictoriaMetrics Helm chart uses specific job names like `kubernetes-cadvisor` or `kubernetes-nodes`.

 ```jsonnet
 local kubernetes = import 'kubernetes-mixin/mixin.libsonnet';